jaspector

 Confirm notice requirements directly with the Building Official.

-Typical inspection sequence: Typical sequence for new residential construction (consistent with 2021 IRC adoption): Foundation/footing (before concrete pour); underground utilities (plumbing, electrical before burial); rough framing; rough electrical, plumbing, and mechanical; insulation; drywall (before covering); final inspection and certificate of occupancy.
+Typical sequence: Typical sequence for new residential construction (consistent with 2021 IRC adoption): Foundation/footing (before concrete pour); underground utilities (plumbing, electrical before burial); rough framing; rough electrical, plumbing, and mechanical; insulation; drywall (before covering); final inspection and certificate of occupancy.
 Confirm exact required inspection sequence with the Building Inspector at time of permit issuance.

-Town of Dutch John Building Permit FAQ
+Source: Town of Dutch John Building Permit and Code Enforcement ↗

 No construction or removal of any building or structure shall be commenced or proceeded with until a building permit is obtained from the Town's Building Official, unless the work is exempt under the town's building code or state law.

+Building permit fees in Dutch John, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: See Consolidated Fee Schedule (Resolution 2024-07) for building permit fee amounts (valuation-based tables).
 State surcharge: 1% of all issued building permits (required by Utah law)..

-1. Confirm the parcel is within incorporated Dutch John town limits (not in unincorporated Daggett County or on federal land).
+To apply for a building permit in Dutch John, UT, follow these steps: 1.
+Confirm the parcel is within incorporated Dutch John town limits (not in unincorporated Daggett County or on federal land).
 2. Review the 2024 Planning and Zoning Ordinance (adopted December 11, 2024) at https://dutchjohn.gov/uploads/dutch-john-planning-and-zoning-ordinance-2024.pdf to verify zoning compliance, permitted uses, and setback requirements in the applicable zoning district.
 3. If the project requires a Conditional Use permit or site plan approval, obtain those approvals before applying for a building permit.
 The ordinance requires an approved final site plan or final subdivision plat (and any applicable Conditional Use permit) prior to building permit issuance.
 4. Submit a building permit application through the online portal at https://dutchjohn.gov/pages/building-permit-and-code-enforcement, by email to hdickerson@dutchjohn.org, or by mail to P.O.
 Box 235, Dutch John, UT 84023.
 5. Include all required plans and supporting documents.
 All structures requiring a building permit must comply with the town's adopted building codes (2021 IBC/IRC baseline per Utah state mandate).
 6. Pay applicable fees per the Consolidated Fee Schedule (Resolution 2024-07) at https://dutchjohn.gov/uploads/2024-07-consolidated-fee-schedule.pdf.
 7. Await plan review by the Building Inspector (Matt Tate).
 The Building Official will contact the applicant if corrections are needed.
 8. Receive the issued permit.
 Post it visibly on the job site and keep approved plans on site for all inspections.
 9. Construction shall not commence until a validly issued, unexpired, and unrevoked building permit is in hand.

-Inspections can be scheduled via: Building Inspector (Matt Tate) or Town Office: 801-243-1463, hdickerson@dutchjohn.org or amcdonald@dutchjohn.org, Code Enforcement Portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Dutch John, UT via: Building Inspector (Matt Tate) or Town Office: 801-243-1463, hdickerson@dutchjohn.org or amcdonald@dutchjohn.org, Code Enforcement Portal.
 Confirm notice requirements directly with the Building Official..

-Other cities in Daggett County
+Other jurisdictions in Daggett County.

-View all Daggett County jurisdictions →
+All Daggett County jurisdictions →